DougReeder/elfland-glider/README.md

 Tools are usually not retained for future quests, and may or may not be useful (or required) later.

+Favor engagement over realism.
+It should be rewarding to fly around and explore.
+Game objectives should just be the icing on the cake.

 Constraints and difficulties are almost entirely integrated into the worlds, not pasted atop them.
 The landscape forms an obstacle course for the player to slalom through.
 Time constraints can come from a gate that opens and closes on a schedule,